Silly? Yes. Functional? Not really. Worth making? Absolutely.

 “During the interview they said that the design process that I described was exactly the design process that they use, and I’m sure that helped me get the job,” Kuperman said.
 “Knowing the design process is important and does set you apart from other applicants.”

 For me personally, the success of this project meant that the skills I learned through InvenTech were already helping me to succeed at Tufts.
-Breaking down the barriers that I encountered while trying to help my team succeed became the unwritten mission of both Tufts MAKE and the Tufts Maker Network later on, and I like to think my work helped accelerate the transformation of Tufts' maker culture into what it is today.
+Breaking down the barriers that I encountered while trying to help my team succeed became the unwritten mission of both Tufts MAKE and the Tufts Maker Network later on, and I like to think my work helped to slightly accelerate the transformation of Tufts' maker culture into what it eventually became.